seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part46-Agentic-Workflows.md

 components?
 ```

----
+That is the core problem of AI-native engineering.

+***

-# What We're Building
+# What We'll Cover

 By the end of this chapter, you'll understand: